akatkar/java-swing-calculator/README.md

 Code will be improved step by step.

-# STEP 5 : Refactored isDotPressed variable
+# STEP 6 : Refactored switch in actionPerformed
- in Display class:
+ - Operator enum extracted  from Calculator and added Symbol
- - isDotPressed member variable removed
+ - fromString method added to Operator enum to be able to find Operator
- - dotClear method removed
+ - DIGIT and OPERATORS patterns added to be able to recognize which key pressed
- - dotPressed method checking dot using indexOf method of StringBuilder
+ - Switch statement replaced with pattern matcher

- in Calculator class:
+ Now we have a if-else chain instead of switch statement but this block is shorter.
- - calling display.clearDot() removed in pressedNumber
+ We will refactor it again later

-# Current Status at Step 5
+# Current Status at Step 6
 ## Code smells to be able to refactor
  - In Calculator class; switch in pressedOperator should be removed
- - In Calculator class; switch in actionPerformed should be removed
+ - In Calculator class; if-else block in actionPerformed should be removed

 ## New features to be able to add
  - The keys ".", "M+", "M-" and "%" are not working.